mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 post I'm going to discuss what I believe are the reasons that architectures lose their way and some of the approaches that might be taken to mitigate this damage.

-Apologetically, this post has little to do with the Functional Programming part of the title but I feel it important to set the context before delving into the specifics of what an understanding of functional programming can  bring to the evolution of system designs.
+I apologise that this post has little to do with the Functional Programming part of the title but I feel it important to set the context before delving into the specifics of what an understanding of functional programming can bring to the evolution of system designs.

 The agile 'movement' in the mid to late 90's was, in part, a reaction to this very issue.
 Agile methodologies differ in